“Being home builders, helping the homeless makes a lot of sense.”

 Raising the bar

-With more than 1,050 members, Greater Vancouver Home Builders’ Association is the fastest growing, second largest home-building association in Canada.
-That success is about more than just the hot housing market in Vancouver – it reflects GVHBA’s strong leadership, informative programming, and gathering of great companies committed to excellence in home building and ethics.
+With more than 1,050 members, HAVAN (formerly Greater Vancouver Home Builders’ Association) is the fastest growing, second largest home-building association in Canada.
+That success is about more than just the hot housing market in Vancouver – it reflects HAVAN’s strong leadership, informative programming, and gathering of great companies committed to excellence in home building and ethics.